hkadakia/prep/SD/Principles.md

 * Resource-Based: Specialized software called an agent runs on each server and calculates usage of server resources, such as its computing capacity and memory.
 Then, the load balancer checks the agent for sufficient free resources before distributing traffic to that server.

 **Sticky session/cookies**
-By request parameters/**source**: server to use based on a hash of the source IP address that users are making requests from
+By request parameters/source: server to use based on a hash of the source IP address that users are making requests from

 ##### Reverse Proxy

-A **reverse proxy** is a web server that centralizes internal services and provides unified interfaces to the public.
+A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
 Requests from clients are forwarded to a server that can fulfill it before the reverse proxy returns the server's response to the client.

 Nginx
 Software HAProxy : HA Load Balancer Reverse Proxy